 Nevertheless, liability in a private antitrust action requires that plaintiffs establish not only the fact of a violation of the antitrust laws, but also impact on plaintiffs from the violation.
 See Blue Bird Body Co., 573 F.2d at 320.
 Here, class members allege that defendants' anticompetitive conduct led all class members to pay supracompetitive prices for Pool Products.
-Specifically, DPPs assert that Pool charged a uniform overcharge during the class period.
+Specifically, DPPs assert that Pool charged a uniform overcharge of 4.97% during the class period.38

-Whether these alleged injuries constitute an "anticompetitive injury" is a question of law common to all class members.
-37 Whether there was in fact a uniform overcharge applicable to all plaintiffs is a common question of fact.
-DPPs' expert asserts that the question of whether class members paid an overcharge can be answered on a class-wide basis, using a class-wide methodology.
-This assertion is unchallenged on this record.
-The overcharge question constitutes a "common contention" "capable of classwide resolution" and "the determination of its truth or falsity will resolve an issue that is central to the validity of each one of the claims in one stroke."
-Wal-Mart Stores, 131 S. Ct. at 2551.
-Accordingly, DPPs have satisfied the commonality requirement.
+Whether these alleged injuries constitute an "anticompetitive injury" is a question of law common to all class members.39 Whether there was in fact a uniform overcharge applicable to all plaintiffs is a common question of fact.
+DPPs' expert, Dr. Gordon Rausser, asserts that "PoolCorp tightly controlled its prices in a centralized manner" and that PoolCorp's "prices across all types of customers and products moved upward together in a step-wise fashion, . . . causing a common impact across all proposed Class members."40 Dr. Rausser also asserts that the question of whether class members paid an overcharge can be answered on a class-wide basis, using a class-wide methodology.41 Thus, the overcharge question constitutes a "common contention" "capable of classwide